sungchun12/AWS-data-pipeline-team-B/Terraform/README.md

 ### Post-Terraform Setup:

-The AWS Infrastructure implements a VPC, within which there are public and private subnets.
+The AWS Infrastructure implements a VPC with a public and private subnet.
 The Redshift cluster is deployed into the private subnet, and as such it is not directly accessible outside the VPC.
-On the other hand, EC2 instances are deployed into the public subnet.
-So, we can use the EC2 machines as proxy servers for connecting to Redshift.
+An EC2 instance is deployed into the public subnet and configured as a bastion host to access the database.

 The steps below describe the necessary setup:

 1) Navigate to the EC2 section of the AWS console